mccsssk2/03.BeatBox2013-2014/README.md

 # Dependencies.

 The package is provided in two flavours.
 All flavours are tested to compile and run in Uni.
-Exter computer (Zen), UK HPC service (Archer), Compute Canada machines, and on personal Mac computers.
+Exter computer (Zen, 2012-2015), UK HPC service (Archer), Compute Canada machines, and on personal Mac computers.
 In addition, a non-X11 flavour is also provided to assist in production runs.